valeriansaliou/vigil/README.md

 ## How can I monitor services that are unreachable to Vigil using Vigil Local?

 Vigil Local is an (optional) slave daemon that you can use to report internal service health to your Vigil-powered status page master server.
 It is designed to be used behind a firewall, and to monitor hosts bound to a local loop or LAN network, that are not available to your main Vigil status page.
-It can prove useful as well if you want to fully isolate your Vigil status page from your internal services.

-You can [read more on Vigil Local](https://github.com/valeriansaliou/vigil-local) on its repository, and follow its setup instructions.
+You can [read more on Vigil Local](https://github.com/valeriansaliou/vigil-local) on its repository, and follow the setup instructions.

 ## :children_crossing: Troubleshoot Issues